-- 4 (a) Unless the statutory context otherwise requires, words or phrases defined in this section, or in the additional definitions contained in other articles of [the Uniform Commercial Code] that apply to particular articles or parts thereof, have the meanings stated. - (b) Subject to definitions contained in other articles of [the Uniform Commercial Code] that apply to particular articles or parts thereof: - (1) "Action", in the sense of a judicial proceeding, includes recoupment, counterclaim, set-off, suit in equity, and any other proceeding in which rights are determined. - (2) "Aggrieved party" means a party entitled to pursue a remedy. - (3) "Agreement" means the bargain of the parties in fact, as found in their language or inferred from other circumstances, including course of performance, course of dealing, or usage of trade as provided in Section 1-304.
-(Compare "Contract.") - (4) "Authenticate" [Consideration of the definition of this term, which appears in several articles, will be deferred until completion of the Article 2/2A drafting process.] - (5) "Bank" means a person engaged in the business of banking and includes a savings bank, savings and loan association, credit union, and trust company. - 19 (6) "Bearer" means a person in possession of a negotiable instrument, document of title, or certificated security that is payable to bearer or indorsed in blank.
+- (a) Unless the statutory context otherwise requires, words or phrases defined in this section, or in the additional definitions contained in other articles of [the Uniform Commercial Code] that apply to particular articles or parts thereof, have the meanings stated. - (b) Subject to definitions contained in other articles of [the Uniform Commercial Code] that apply to particular articles or parts thereof: - (1) "Action", in the sense of a judicial proceeding, includes recoupment, counterclaim, set-off, suit in equity, and any other proceeding in which rights are determined. - (2) "Aggrieved party" means a party entitled to pursue a remedy. - (3) "Agreement" means the bargain of the parties in fact, as found in their language or inferred from other circumstances, including course of performance, course of dealing, or usage of trade as provided in Section 1-303.
+(Compare "Contract.") - (4) "Authenticate" [Consideration of the definition of this term, which appears in several articles, will be deferred until completion of the Article 2/2A drafting process.] - (5) "Bank" means a person engaged in the business of banking and includes a savings bank, savings and loan association, credit union, and trust company.

-- 1 (7) "Bill of lading" means a document evidencing the receipt of goods for shipment issued by 2 a person engaged in the business of transporting or forwarding goods. - (8) "Branch" includes a separately incorporated foreign branch of a bank.

-- (9) "Burden of establishing" a fact means the burden of persuading the trier of fact that the existence of the fact is more probable than its nonexistence. - (10) "Buyer in ordinary course of business" means a person that buys goods in good faith, without knowledge that the sale violates the rights of another person in the goods, and in the ordinary course from a person, other than a pawnbroker, in the business of selling goods of that kind.
+- 1 (6) "Bearer" means a person in possession of a negotiable instrument, document 2 of title, or certificated security that is payable to bearer or indorsed in blank.
+3 (7) "Bill of lading" means a document evidencing the receipt of goods for - (7) "Bill of lading" means a document evidencing the receipt of goods for shipment issued by a person engaged in the business of transporting or forwarding goods. - (8) "Branch" includes a separately incorporated foreign branch of a bank. - (9) "Burden of establishing" a fact means the burden of persuading the trier of fact that the existence of the fact is more probable than its nonexistence. - (10) "Buyer in ordinary course of business" means a person that buys goods in good faith, without knowledge that the sale violates the rights of another person in the goods, and in the ordinary course from a person, other than a pawnbroker, in the business of selling goods of that kind.
 A person buys goods in the ordinary course if the sale to the person comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller's own usual or customary practices.
 A person that sells oil, gas, or other minerals at the wellhead or minehead is a person in the business of selling goods of that kind.
 A buyer in ordinary course of business may buy for cash, by exchange of other property, or on secured or unsecured credit, and may acquire goods or documents of title under a pre-existing contract for sale.
 Only a buyer that takes possession of the goods or has a right to recover the goods from the seller under Article 2 may be a buyer in ordinary course of business.
-A person that acquires goods in a transfer in bulk or as security for or in total or partial satisfaction of a money debt is not a buyer in ordinary course of business. - (11) "Conspicuous" [Consideration of the definition of this term, which appears in several articles, will be deferred until completion of the Article 2/2A drafting process.] - 20 (11a) [A definition of "consumer" may be inserted here.
-The decision will be deferred until completion of the Article 2/2A drafting process.]
+A person that acquires goods in a transfer in bulk or as security for or in total or partial satisfaction of a money debt is not a buyer in ordinary course of business.